danshultz/stitch-asset-server/README.md

 * script tag generation for node servers
 * ability to publish assets to cdn/server
 * configurable "compilers" so you can mix and match templateing engines/css compilers as you please.
 A base set of compilers (as the current set) will be defined
+* auto browser test runner with single file support using web sockets and a file watcher

 Current it only supports express ~2.0.0 but will be updated to support express ~3.0.0 as well as Strata